 Okay fellow photographer, do you really need to know what is color temperature?
 In one word or less, yes?
 The concept of color temperature is an important part of photography, but most beginner and amateur photographers have no idea what it means.

-You can get a lot of technical information on why the term color temperature is used elsewhere.
-I am just going to give you a few tips and tell you what you need to know to help you take better pictures.
+You can get a lot of technical information on why the term color temperature is used but I'm going to skip the technical jargon and give you a few tips and tell you what you need to know to help you take better pictures.

-Just like we use a temperature scale to describe our weather, photographer and video, and others who work with lighting and printing use a color temperature scale.
+Just like we use a temperature scale to describe our weather, photographers and videographers use a color temperature scale.
 A simple understanding will help your pictures come out the right color that YOU want.
 That's the right color balance!

-It is measured in degrees kelvin or "K" The main thing you need to know is that the higher number mean cooler colors or more bluish.
+It is measured in degrees kelvin or "K" for short.
+Here's the main thing you need to know.
+The higher number mean cooler colors or more bluish.
 The lower numbers are more reddish or yellowish.
 We call them warmer colors.
 See the color temperature scale below.

 As you learn this concept, you will know what camera setting to use to control the color tint of your photograph.
 Here is a good example.You can trick the camera by adjusting the camera setting to one that is different from the actual lighting conditions.
 If you want to "warm up" the color of your photo, use a camera setting that will tell the camera to "think it's a cooler" light source like shade or blue daylight.